thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 ### Generic Directive

-This directive is marked generic because it has no special effect.
+This directive is considered **generic** because it only meets the minimal syntax requirements of a Directive.
+Unlike the `TextDirective` class, it does not perform any additional parsing or validation around the directive value.
-If can only be instantiated from a directive string representation.
+As a result, it can only be instantiated from a directive’s string representation.

 ```php
 use League\Uri\Components\Directives\GenericDirective;